Michaelangel007/apple2_thunderclock/README.md

 # == Questions ==

+Due to missing or unlabeled parts some questions remain:

 * What is Y1 ?
 * What is CX ?
 * What is D1 ?
 * What is D2 ?
+* What is Q2 ?
+* What is Q4 ?